Thunder544/GlitchArtGenerator/README.md

 Finally, run the script.
 The new image will open in your default image program.
 This process will not ruin the original image, but it will save a new image with the changes.

-NOTE: You need PIL (Pillow) to be able to run this code
+NOTE: You need the PIL (Pillow) module to be able to run this code